 International Delight Caramel Macchiato Coffee Creamer Singles

 “Tires are a decent deal at Sam’s – and they offer roadside tire assistance,” said Trae Bodge, smart shopping expert at TrueTrae.
-“Members can receive free flat tire repairs, even if you didn’t buy the tires there.
-They also will test your battery for free and install your wiper blades.”
+“Members can receive free flat tire repairs, even if you didn’t buy the tires there.”

 “Sam’s Club and other wholesale clubs offer discounted trips, which is a great way to save on travel,” Bodge said.
-“So, if you’re dying to get out of dodge after almost two years of lockdown, the packaged vacations at Sam’s Club are worth a look.”
+“So, if you’re dying to get out of dodge … the packaged vacations at Sam’s Club are worth a look.”

 Skip These Items at Sam’s Club

 Here’s a closer look at some items you should avoid buying at Sam’s Club.

 “While salad mix is a good deal at Sam’s, those delicate greens need to be eaten within a few days while they are at their best,” Bodge said.
 “Unless you have a big family full of salad lovers, you’ll be better off buying smaller quantities at the grocery store or farmer’s market.”